abury/ABPadLockScreen/README.md

 ```
 The earliest version of this framework that supports cocoapods is 3.0.

-## Customising the Apperance
+## Customising the Appearance
 The module is entirely customisable through UIAppearance.
 All colours and fonts used within the module can be set using the UIAppearance proxy.
-The example project shows how to do this, but for a more in depth look at UIAppearance check out the docs [check out the docs](https://developer.apple.com/library/ios/documentation/uikit/reference/UIAppearance_Protocol/Reference/Reference.html) or check out [Matt Thompsons article on NSHipster](http://nshipster.com/uiappearance/)
+The example project shows how to do this, but for a more in depth look at UIAppearance check out the docs [check out the docs](https://developer.apple.com/library/ios/documentation/uikit/reference/UIAppearance_Protocol/Reference/Reference.html) or check out [Matt Thompson’s article on NSHipster](http://nshipster.com/uiappearance/)

 <img src="http://www.aronbury.com/assets/images/abpadlockscreen/attempt-pink.png" width=50% alt="Attempts left" title="Attempts left">
 <img src="http://www.aronbury.com/assets/images/abpadlockscreen/gray-locked.png" width=50% alt="Locked out" title="Locked out">